ttt9912/simple-insights/docs.md

 `npm i -g @vue/cli-service-global` required for _vue serve_

 ## Vue serve
-`vue serve`
+`npm run serve` in the directory with the package.json file.
+Best.
+Does hot reloading.

-in the directory with the App.vue file
+`vue serve` in the directory with the App.vue file

-`vue serve -p 8888 -o`

-serve on port 8888, open browser
+`vue serve -p 8888 -o` serve on port 8888, open browser

+## Build, create dist

+`npm run build` in the directory with the package.json file

 ## Copy resources